jxareas/PolyLab-REST/README.md

 This project contains the maintenance module of a laboratory information management system that can be used by multiple users, following minimalist concepts of tactical DDD.

-It is built using Spring Boot and Netflix Eureka for service discovery and registration.
+It is built using Spring Boot and Netflix Eureka for service discovery and registration, as well as both the Java & Kotlin programming language.

 Note that a laboratory information system (LIS) is a series of computer programs that process, store and manage data from all stages of medical processes and biochemical assays.
 Doctors and laboratory technicians use laboratory